 Now that we’ve determined Waterloo and New York to be on a more equal playing field when it comes to tech workforce, we can turn our attention to tech talent concentration and growth.

-Waterloo’s talent concentration is 9.6%, more than 5% more than New York.
-Waterloo’s tech talent growth is an impressive 45.5%, nearly 40% more than New York – this is a real tech hub.
+Waterloo’s talent concentration is 11.7%, more than 7% more than New York.
+Waterloo’s tech talent growth is an impressive 58.2%, 44% more than New York.

 Clearly, Waterloo is an attractive destination for growing tech companies, big and small.
 Our high concentration of tech talent and thriving tech workforce growth are key factors for companies that choose to expand here.